itplr-kosit/validator-configuration-bis/README.md

-# Validator Configuration for Peppol BIS
+# Validator Configuration for Peppol Billing BIS 3.0

+This is a special configuration of the [KoSIT Validator](https://github.com/itplr-kosit/validator).

 This validator uses the latest Peppol BIS 3.0.9 rules.
 This is the Fall 2020 release hotfix from 2020-11-12.
 It is valid per 2020-11-16.

-The next update is foreseen in May 2021.
+The next Peppol update is foreseen in May 2021.

+If you read this on the GitHub: the primary repository is at https://projekte.kosit.org/peppol/validator-configuration-bis - raise issues there.

 ## Getting started